sez11a/liferay-docs/userGuide/en/chapters/08-social-networking.markdown

 ### Creating and editing OpenSocial gadgets [](id=lp-6-1-ugen08-creating-and-editing-opensocial-gadgets-0)

 OpenSocial gadgets are XML documents, so as part of Liferay's OpenSocial integration, a gadget editor is included.
 The gadget editor is a complete development environment for gadgets providing syntax highlighting, a preview function, undo/redo options, and built in tabs for working on multiple gadgets at once.
 You can also organize and manage gadgets through a simple file manager embedded into the portlet.
-To access the gadget editor, go to the control panel and click on *OpenSocial Gadget Editor* in the *Content* section.
+To access the gadget editor, go to the Control Panel and click on *OpenSocial Gadget Editor* in the *Content* section.

 Once you have created and saved a gadget using the editor, click on the wrench next to the file to rename, delete, publish or get the URL for your gadget.
 If you want to display your gadget somewhere, click *Publish* to choose a category and display your gadget in the application menu or click *Show URL* to get a URL to display your gadget on any site that supports OpenSocial.